flatcar-archive/flatcar-docs/os/migrate-from-container-linux.md

+---
-# Migrating from CoreOS Container Linux
+title: Migrating from CoreOS Container Linux
+weight: 10
+---

 While Flatcar is compatible with CoreOS Container Linux there are some naming differences you need to be aware of.